Looking for the most anticipated new cars for 2019?

 Aston Martin’s first luxury SUV is due to arrive in 2019, having premiered as a concept in 2015.

 The DBX promises to retain Aston Martin’s style and dynamic prowess, while adding new elements suited to a state-of-the-art SUV.
-These will include multi-terrain and towing capabilities.
+These will include multi-terrain and towing capabilities, as well as a just announced V8-engine.

 Two years after the Land Rover Defender went out of production, it’s set for a comeback at Land Rover’s 70th anniversary celebrations.